jeffeleu/datawarehouse_lapd_crimedata/README.md

 To start, I isntalled the following:

-    azure-storage-blob - for data in storage
+    azure-storage-blob  #for data in storage

-    pyarrow - working with data and dataframes
+    pyarrow #working with data and dataframes

-    psycopg2 sqlalchemy - interact with postgresql
+    psycopg2 sqlalchemy #interact with postgresql

 and used these libraries for manipulating data, transforming, and loading: